 Monesteroli – the breathtaking stair

-Park your card and mind the colored lines on the floor:
+To park your car mind the colored lines on the floor:

 There are three parking lots in La Spezia area: